Diocese of Palmerston North

 The Diocese of Palmerston North is Latin Church diocese of the Catholic Church in New Zealand.
 It is a suffragan diocese of the Archdiocese of Wellington.
 It was formed on 6 March 1980 when the archdiocese was divided.
-The diocese has an area of area 36,200 km2 and had, in 2021, 67,645 Catholics, 50 priests (28 diocesan, 22 religious), 141 religious (male and female) out of a total population of 499,220 people.
-The cathedral of Palmerston North is the Cathedral of the Holy Spirit.
+The diocese has an area of area 36,200 km2 and had, in 2023, 68,160 Catholics, 44 priests (26 diocesan, 18 religious priests), 2 permanent deacons, 76 religious (male and female) out of a total population of 526,735.
+The cathedral of the diocese is the Cathedral of the Holy Spirit.